herrevilkitten/holiday-in-ten-towns/Session_0.md

 * Torga -- dwarf who runs the caravan to and from Icewind Dale.
 Does not care about our backgrounds.
 * "Stefic" -- Torga's bodyguard
 * Mishan -- Priest of Amaunator in the House of the Morninglord
-* Scramsacks -- proprietor of the Northerner
+* Scramsax -- proprietor of the Northerner

 ## Session
 * Torga is taking the party through the mountain pass.
 She warns them about the [Ice Maiden](Characters.md#Auril)